jnavno/vibration_detection/README.md

 3. **Deployment**: Rigidity and weight of the enclosure matter.
 You'll need to hardcode the exact weight of your enclosure.
 Also, install the prototype onto the tree with a rigid device, such as PVC, so that vibrations in the trunk will move through the casing into the accelerometer.

 4. **Operation**: The system continuously samples accelerometer data, logging it to the SPIFFS filesystem.
 If shaking surpasses predefined thresholds, an alarm is activated.
-No vibration will put the system into deep sleep.
-A simple IRFZ44N acts as an off switch for the shake detector while the accelerometer computes the vibration pattern.
+No vibration will put the system into deep sleep during FFT analysis.
 The LED does the alarm functionality indicating whether or not a logging is happening to the tree.

 5. **Analysis**: Logged data can be used to identify shaking events and patterns and assess potential threats to trees.

-6. **Maintenance**: Periodically check and maintain the system to ensure accurate monitoring and alarm functionality.

-7. **Battery Life**: If you have a 2000 mAh battery and the Heltec V3 module's power consumption and usage scenario remain the same (100 mA during computation for 1 minute per day, and 10 µA in deep sleep), the calculations are as follows:
+6. **Battery Life**: The following example is calculated for: 2000 mAh battery, Heltec V3.1.
+Usage scenario: 100 mA during computation for 1 minute per day, and 10 µA in deep sleep.

 ### 1. Estimate Daily Power Consumption